 The properties are provided with an example value.
-For information about each of these properties, see the Properties reference.
+For information about each of these properties, refer to the Properties reference.

 When a client requests access to an application resource, the Web Agent intercepts the request.
 AM then validates the identity of the client, and their authorization to access the protected resource.

 The following simplified data flow occurs when an unauthenticated client requests a resource protected by a Web Agent and AM.
 The flow assumes that requests must meet the requirements of an AM policy.
-For a detailed diagram, see Single sign-on in AM’s Authentication and single sign-on guide.
+For a detailed diagram, refer to Single sign-on in AM’s Authentication and SSO guide.

 Alternate flow.
 The requested resource or the client IP address matches a not-enforced rule.
 The agent allows access to the resource.

 Alternate flow.
 The client receives a response from